sfu-db/connector-x/README.md

 Currently, we support partitioning on **numerical** columns (**cannot contain NULL**) for **SPJA** queries.

-We are now providing federated query support (experimental, PostgreSQL only and do not support partition for now), you can write a single query to join tables from two or more databases.
+**Experimental**: We are now providing federated query support (PostgreSQL only and do not support partition for now), you can write a single query to join tables from two or more databases.
 JRE (Java Runtime Environment) is required.

 ```python
 import connectorx as cx